Skip to content

 The purpose of your personal data is to be able to contact you in case we need more information about the contents of the report.

 The personal data are processed according to GDPR.
-The lawfulness of processing is article 6 (1) litra e, see EU regulation 376/2014 – reporting regulation.
+The lawfulness of processing is Article 6 (1) e; see EU regulation 376/2014 – reporting regulation.

-The personal data will be stored in the report as long as it is in the database, and will be used if we on a later stage need to contact you.
+The personal data will be stored in the report as long as it is in the database and will be used if we, at a later stage, need to contact you.
 Your personal data cannot be deleted from the database.
 Reports about aviation occurrences are confidential and will not be disclosed to anyone who requests access.
-If the processing is unlawful in your opinion, you may complaint to the Norwegian Data Protection Authority.
+If the processing is unlawful in your opinion, you may complain to the Norwegian Data Protection Authority.